Skip to Content

 The youngsters can then trace and cut out several “emeralds” and slide them under the clothespins.

-Then, the children can play a trivia game, where an emerald is awarded for each correct answer.
-The one with the most emeralds at the end, wins!
+Then the children can play a trivia game in which an emerald is awarded for each correct answer.
+The one with the most emeralds at the end wins!

 2. Make a Robot Doll

-Start this craft by using empty bathroom tissue and paper towel cardboards to fashion a makeshift “robot.”
+Start this craft by using empty bathroom tissue, paper towels, and cardboard to fashion a makeshift “robot.”

 It doesn’t have to be perfect, but the youngsters can have lots of fun embellishing it with glitter, metallic paint, or anything they desire.